 Supporting Information.

-Python script for Linear and Lasso regressions
+Python scripts for feature selection and linear regressions

-GFN2-xTB substrate geometries in mol2 format B3LYP/LACVP** reaction coordinate geometries in mol2 format
+GFN2-xTB substrate geometries in mol2 format B3LYP/LACVP** reaction coordinate geometries in mol2 the epoxidation of ethylene, vinyl chloride, nitroethylene, and the compounds in Figure 9

-All computed FOD and Fukui indices at various levels of theory (data.csv file)
+All computed FOD and CDFT descriptors at various levels of theory, along with “true” epoxidation barriers (data.csv file)

 This material is available free of charge via the Internet at http://pubs.acs.org.